Letters to the Editor in Response Pritchett's Cartoon

 a secular society.
 If we forget that, then, to quote Willam Saroyan in The Skin of Our Teeth, "Tis all in pieces, all

-coherence gone."
 Since some of your readers may find last week's cartoon of the Prophet Muhammad dipicted as a smiley face to be degrading,

 particularly in view of the current controversy, I am curious to hear why Honolulu Weekly chose to print it.
 Surely

 you cannot be in trouble in the free speech department, nor can you be unaware that the cartoon may be considered offensive.
-I loathed John Pritchett's cartoon of Muhammad in the Honolulu Weekly.
-I didn't loath it

 because I don't care for a free press or because I think Muslims deserve special consideration or treatment that other